Neurofeedback as ADHD therapy

 ADHD is one of the main areas of application for neurofeedback,1 along with tic disorders, migraines, tinnitus, depression and autism.2

-Neurofeedback appears to improve ADHD symptoms about as effectively as cognitive behavioral therapy ( Effectiveness of different forms of treatment for ADHD) and also appears to lead to lasting effects (see below).
+Neurofeedback appears to improve ADHD symptoms about as effectively as cognitive behavioral therapy (⇒ Effectiveness of different forms of treatment for ADHD) and also appears to lead to lasting effects (see below).
 Due to the lasting effect, one can speak of a healing effect through neurofeedback.
-However, this healing effect is very rarely complete due to the limited improvement in symptoms and the fact that not all those affected respond equally.
+However, this healing effect is very rarely complete due to the limited symptom improvement and the fact that not all people with ADHD respond equally.
 Neurofeedback is usually only useful as a complementary therapy to medication.

 Neurofeedback works by improving the self-controllability of your own brain activities (see below)